 You’ll find sublime scenery and superlative hiking on most of the Canary Islands.
 But La Gomera is the hiker’s island.
 Relatively small, it’s less populated, less developed, and less touristed than the bigger islands.
 A high percentage of Gomera visitors are hikers.

-Our group will be on La Gomera for eight of our sixteen days together.
+Our group will be on La Gomera for nine days.
 We’ll base ourselves in Valle Gran Rey.
 The name refers generally to a spectacular, cliff-bound valley, and specifically to the town at the mouth of the valley.
 Originally a tiny harbor, the town is now a lively resort.
 Hotels and restaurants cluster around three, sandy beaches.

 Due to its diminutive size and European fame, Gran Rey’s optimal accommodations are booked a year or more in advance.
 Not to worry.
 We hold reservations for our group at the premier, seaside hotel.
 It has a rooftop swimming pool and sundeck, where the 360° view extends from the Atlantic Ocean to the valley’s seaside cliffs.
 Your spacious room has a kitchenette, and there’s a grocery store a few steps away.
 But the room rate includes a lavish, buffet breakfast, and you’ll be spoiled for choice by an array of nearby restaurants.

 We’ll base ourselves in the island’s small, charming, historic capital: Santa Cruz de la Palma.
-We’ve reserved apartments for our group at a hotel overlooking the port.
+We'll reserve apartments for our group at a hotel overlooking the port.
 We’ll be a short walk from the city’s colorful, spirited, pedestrian-only boulevard.
 Strolling, observing, mingling, and photographing is a joy here, even if you don’t actually “shop.”
 Choosing from the many enticing restaurants, however, is a challenge.

 Another trail we’ll hike on La Palma climbs to, then follows, the rim of Caldera de Taburiente.
 Once thought to be a volcanic crater, the caldera is actually a massive, curiously arch-shaped mountain.
 The walls rise 2000 m (6562 ft) above the caldera floor and are 10 km (6.2 mi) apart.
 If cloud free, the crest of the rim will grant us